BEVERAGE PHOTOGRAPHY WORKSHOP

 ONE image of the assigned subject.

 The shows will be recorded and put on YouTube for your review.
-The review videos are public so others may see the reviews we do.

 JOIN THE FACEBOOK GROUP

-WHAT GEAR YOU WILL NEED:
+WHAT GEAR WILL YOU NEED?

 Softbox, scrim, and boom are HIGHLY recommended.